aha-app/netlify-flexsearch/README.md

   // The second (optional) is an object of additional options:
   // - debounce (default 250)
-  // - defaultSearchTerm (prefill the search with a term to start) const [searchTerm, setSearchTerm, results, loading, error] = useSearch('blog', { debounce: 300 });
+  // - defaultSearchTerm (prefill the search with a term to start)
+  // - limit (limit the number of results that are returned) const [searchTerm, setSearchTerm, results, loading, error] = useSearch('blog', { debounce: 300 });

   return (